Affiliate Link Generator Copied!

 Burning Question USD

-Universal Scene Description, or USD, is a scene encoding format for content creation that enables 3D applications to exchange assets.
+Universal Scene Description, or USD, is a powerful scene encoding format for content creation that enables 3D applications to exchange assets using a common language.
 It gives artists the option to load only the portion that they need, instead of loading everything, saving time and processor.
 Most importantly, USD provides a universal language so that projects can be shared between multiple artists in various departments in different studios.[2]

 Pixar Universal Scene Description